 A big plus of the Panasonic GH5 is its weight and dimension.
 Because of the Micro Four Third sensor the body is very compact and light.
 Also, the Micro 4/3 lenses are light and compact.
 This makes the camera perfect for travel filmmakers and gimbal use!

 Best cameras for filmmaking: The Panasonic GH5S or GH5?

 FRAME RATES & SLOWMOTION

 I still can remember how many people were impressed by the number of frame rates when the GH5 was released.
 With 180 fps (HD resolution) you can create 7.5x slow motion.
-And if that is not enough, the even increased this to 240 fps for the GH5s what is 10x slow motion!
+And if that is not enough, they even increased this to 240 fps for the GH5s which is 10x slow motion!